Mayor Karachi To Inaugurate Intl Consumer Product Fair Expo On Nov 22 - UrduPoint

 Mayor Karachi To Inaugurate Int'l Consumer Product Fair Expo On Nov 22

+Mayor Karachi Metropolitan Corporation (KMC), Waseem Akhter along with foreign delegates would inaugurate the 2nd International Consumer Product Fair (ICPF-2019) on November 22 at Karachi Expo Centre

-KARACHI, (UrduPoint / Pakistan Point News - 10th Nov, 2019 ) :Mayor Karachi Metropolitan Corporation (KMC), Waseem Akhter along with foreign delegates will inaugurate the 2nd International Consumer Product Fair (ICPF-2019) on 22nd November, 2019 at Karachi Expo Centre.
+KARACHI, (UrduPoint / Pakistan Point News - 11th Nov, 2019 ) :Mayor Karachi Metropolitan Corporation (KMC), Waseem Akhter along with foreign delegates would inaugurate the 2nd International Consumer Product Fair (ICPF-2019) on November 22 at Karachi Expo Centre.

-The three-day event incorporates the sectors of fashion jewelry, beauty & fitness, shoes & bags, household, toys & baby products, food, stationery & education, office supplies & furniture, said Vice President – Project Director of Ecommerce Gateway, Uzair Nizam on Sunday.
+The three-days event incorporates the sectors of fashion jewelry, beauty & fitness, shoes & bags, household, toys & baby products, food, stationery & education, office supplies & furniture, said Vice President - Project Director of Ecommerce Gateway, Uzair Nizam on Monday.

-The event is expected to be attended more than 65,000 visitors where all the major players will get an opportunity to display and market their products and services.
+The event was expected to be attended more than 65,000 visitors where all the major players would get an opportunity to display and market their products and services.

-This events also gives a platform to the international investors, manufacturers, traders and foreign entrepreneurs to interact with customers belonging to various segments of consumer industry.
+This event has also provided a platform to the international investors, manufacturers, traders and foreign entrepreneurs to interact with customers belonging to various segments of consumer industry.

 Uzair Nizam said the enthusiastic participation of local and foreign companies in these exhibitions further strengthen the trade-volume and brand-image of Pakistan.